Porga of Croatia: De Administrando Imperio

-However, the baptism had little impact as the White Croats were eventually baptized again, this time by Rome, after they had defeated the Avars in 677 and had already settled in the province of Dalmatia throwing off the Frankish authority.
-The conquest was led by five brothers: Kloukas (Κλουκας), Lobelos (Λόβελος), Kosentzis (Κοσέντζης), Mouchlo (Μουχλώ), Chrobatos (Χρωβάτος), and two sisters Touga (Τουγά) and Bouga (Βουγά).

 Dates

-Živković pointed out that Porga could not be Borna (r.
-810–821) or Branimir (879–892), with whom the older generation of scholars have tried to identify him.
-The change of noble personal names, which shifted from Iranian (or another language of different origin) to Slavic, simply could not have happened in a mere few generations.
-As such, the time of the White Croat conquest of the Avars is estimated to be during the 7th, and not 9th, century.
-Missing the chronology, the early scholar Henry Hoyle Howorth believed that Porga was the son of one of the five brothers mentioned in chapter 30 who had left White Croatia.
-Working on that assumption, Croatian historian Ivo Omrčanin believed that Porga would have ruled in ca. 660–680, while his father would have ruled ca. 635–660.
-Serbian historian Tibor Živković noted therefore that since the earliest possible date of Croat arrival would have been ca. 630, the baptism had to be before 638, while Heraclius was still on good terms with the pope.
-However, that would mean that the Croats had two archons at the time of Heraclius, and would rule for six or seven years, which is unlikely. Živković, based on De Administrando Imperio, thinks that the Croats' baptism is connected to Constans II (r.
-641–668), as the event that distinguishes the father of Porga (Heraclius I) from Porga (Heraclius Constantine).
+According to historian Tibor Živković, the change of noble personal names, which shifted from Iranian (or another language of different origin) to Slavic, could not have happened in a mere few generations.
+As such, the time of the victory of the White Croats over the Avars is estimated to be during the 7th and not the 9th century.
+Missing the chronology, the early scholar Henry Hoyle Howorth believed that Porga was the son of one of the five brothers mentioned in chapter 30 who had left White Croatia. Živković argued that the earliest possible date of Croat arrival would have been ca. 630, the baptism had to be before 638, when Heraclius was still on good terms with the pope.
+However, that would mean that the Croats had two archons at the time of Heraclius, and would rule for six or seven years, which "[although] possible, it does not seem likely". Živković thinks that the Croats' baptism is connected to Constans II (r.
+641–668), as an event that distinguishes the father of Porga (during Heraclius I) from Porga himself (during Heraclius Constantine r.
+641 who is often identified with Constans II, as the latter at the time was also known as Heraclius Constantine).

+Identification

+Some historians identified Porga and Porin, others considered them as separate historical or mythological personalities, as well were - primarily Porin - presumably identified with duke Borna (r.
+810–821) or Branimir (r.
+879–892).
+In Croatian historiography, the hypothesis identifying them with Borna was mainly advanced by scholars who assumed Frankish baptism of the Croats in the 9th century.
+Identification of Porga and Porin with some 9th century ruler is hardly possible because "we cannot date the Christianization of the Croats after the revolt" as the Croats were already Christianized before the revolt and before both Borna's and Branimir's rule period.
+According to Francis Dvornik and Tibor Živković, the sentence of the 30th chapter about Porin was an insertion and "retelling the previous stories on the baptism of the Croats" during the time of Heraclius and Porga in the 7th century from the archival source used in writing of the 31st chapter of DAI.